5 key takeaways. Lessons Learned from Delivering a Hybrid Workshop.

 5 Lessons Learned from Delivering a Hybrid Workshop.

-I’ve been delivering hybrid workshops for a while now.
+We’ve been delivering hybrid workshops for a while now.
 We can’t escape it as facilitators!
 With the ease of joining meetings virtually and working from home, you will most likely encounter people who will ask to participate in your workshop virtually – even though you highly recommended they join in person.

 It’s important to be prepared and deliver a good experience for those online.